CHRONIC PAIN CHAMPIONS

 Availability is important but so is accessibility.
 These programs aren't cheap, and insurance can be hesitant the pay the price tag.
 What payors need to remember is that these programs are cost-effective with a 68% reduction in medical cost spending.

-Find links to programs in the U.S. and around the globe.
+Find links to rehabilitation programs in the U.S. and around the globe.

 What to look for in a program